We Can Help You Sell Antique Tools or

 I deal in all types of antique and vintage tools including

-tools.
+tools Such as those used by saddlemakers, cobblers, and more.
 On this page I will picture

-and discuss some of the specific vintage leather tools that I typically deal in
+and discuss some of the specific vintage leather tools that I typically deal in,

-and can help you sell.
+am looking to buy, or can help you sell.

 If you are looking to buy antique leather tools

-please vist our sales page at www.Patented-Antiques.com.
+please visit our sales webpage at www.Patented-Antiques.com

 you have any quality vintage tools you want to sell, please contact me at

-LCM@AntiqBuyer.comand we can work out a deal.
+LCM@AntiqBuyer.com and we can work out a deal.